-In 2016, executive officers could elect to have up to 100% of their annual short-term incentive award paid in DSUs instead of cash.
+In 2017, executive officers could elect to have up to 100% of their annual short-term incentive award paid in DSUs instead of cash.
 The award is converted into DSUs based on the market value of a BCE common share on the day before the award becomes effective.
-Executives also had the option to elect to receive their grant of PSUs and RSUs in the form of DSUs.
-In 2017, executives had the option to elect to receive their annual short-term incentive award and grant of RSUs in the form of DSUs.
+Executives also had the option to elect to receive their grant of RSUs in the form of DSUs.